Habityzer/nuxt-kinde-auth/README.md

 - Ensure `/api/kinde/callback` is in `publicRoutes`
 - Check that middleware is not blocking auth endpoints
 - Disable module middleware if using custom middleware

+### Token Refresh Issues

+**Cause:** Refresh token expired or invalid.

+**Solution:**
+- Refresh tokens have a longer lifespan but do expire eventually
+- If refresh fails, users must re-authenticate
+- Check Kinde dashboard for token expiry settings
+- The module automatically handles this by clearing session and requiring login

 ## Requirements